Arthur sat atop a multi-story car pack watching the chaos beneath him.

 “My name is Angelicana.
 Look at your species over there.”

-Arthur did as she asked, some were peering over but stayed kneeling while looking awe struck, others simply crawled on their hands and knees in circles, mumbling frantically.
+Arthur did as she asked, some were peering over but most stayed kneeling while looking awe struck, others simply crawled on their hands and knees in circles, mumbling frantically.
 One chap was vomiting and crying while another frothed at the mouth.